• Skip to main content

 Londrangar lava field in Winter

-Where to stay in Lava surrounded by lava
+Where to stay in Iceland surrounded by lava

 The Dimmuborgir Guesthouse near Lake Myvatn in North Iceland was one of my favorite stays.